BlancoFS/MuonValidationSpark/README.md

 # Instructions to run the validation code on Spark cluster

-The Apache Spark cluster is a powerful set of machines that is used to run jobs on data stored in Hadoop.
-The Spark components work as a Cloud in the sense that you can connect them in an interactive way or via unix.
+The Apache Spark cluster is a powerful framework that is used for big data processing of data stored in Hadoop.
+The Spark components work as a Cloud in the sense that you can connect to them in an interactive way via Swan (Jupyter notebook) or via shell.
 The interactive way is the easiest one, [Swan Projects](https://swan002.cern.ch), so notebooks can be runned there to develope and test code.
-In the other option, a connection should be made via a lxplus machine.
+In the other hand, a connection should be made via a lxplus machine.

 In both cases it's necessary to request acces to the Spark cluster and Hadoop space system before starting.
-This is done in the [link](https://hadoop-user-guide.web.cern.ch/getstart/access.html).
+This can be done using the [link](https://hadoop-user-guide.web.cern.ch/getstart/access.html).

 # Start a session with Swan